 My travel bag is a soft bag from Decathlon, the recent I choose this bag was that I need to take the bag with me when I bike from one airport to another airport.
 If you just travel to one destination, you would probably be better of either renting a bag from the Airline if they offer such service or to invest in a travel hard case bike box, it makes a difference in the fee you pay to take your bike.

-I flew Air Canada to Toronto, when I was checking in for the flight the airline staff were not sure about the soft travel bag, after getting the supervisor to check on my bag, I got the clearance to take it with me.
-I had to pay 40 Euro for the bike which I think was a recent fee.
+I flew Air Canada to Toronto when I was checking in for the flight the airline staff was not sure about the soft travel bag, after getting the supervisor to check on my bag, I got the clearance to take it with me.
+I had to pay 40 Euros for the bike which I think was a recent fee.

-From Newark I flew United back home, I had more issue with my soft bag at check in, the airline staff was not sure if I could take it, so a supervisor was called.
+From Newark I flew United back home, I had more issue with my soft bag at check-in, the airline staff was not sure if I could take it, so a supervisor was called.
 The supervisor even took out a measurement tape to check the size, I did clear that hurdle as the bag was within the allow measures of the airline.
-As it was a soft bag and I had not taken of the peddles (I couldn’t get them off) and did not bubble wrap vulnerable parts, they charge me USD 200 to take the bike with me.
-I think that was a bit step.
+As it was a soft bag and I had not taken off the peddles (I couldn’t get them off) and did not bubble wrap vulnerable parts, they charge me USD 200 to take the bike with me.
+I think that was a bit steep.

-You always learn something, my recommendation is to contact the airline you travel with, not just visit their website, talk to someone to make sure all is good before you head to airport.
-From my experience the check in staff do not know how to handle a bike – so check before you travel.
-When you use a soft bag, you need to make sure to take your pedals off, and cover fragile parts on your bike with bubble wrap, with a hard cases travel bike box you do not need to do this.
+You always learn something, my recommendation is to contact the airline you travel with, not just visit their website, talk to someone to make sure all is good before you head to the airport.
+From my experience the check-in staff does not know how to handle a bike – so check before you travel.
+When you use a soft bag, you need to make sure to take your pedals off, and cover fragile parts on your bike with bubble wrap, with a hard case travel bike box you do not need to do this.